 Physical security of the data centers is the responsibility of data center and facility support personnel, along with coordination with the security team and senior management.
-Physical access to Flexential locations is monitored by facilities personnel 24x7x365.
+Physical access to Flexential locations is monitored by operational personnel 24x7x365.

 Flexential data center facilities employ physical security controls to help ensure that only authorized personnel access the data centers.
 Documented physical security policies and procedures are in place to guide personnel in physical security administration as well as vendor administration procedures.
 Each data center facility is equipped with two separate two-factor authentication systems to control access.
-A Flexential badge is required to enter the buildings while a badge and PIN code, or a badge and biometric fingerprint scan, are required to enter the data center rooms.
+A Flexential badge is required to enter the buildings while a badge and personal identification number (PIN) code, or a badge and biometric fingerprint scan, are required to enter the data center rooms.
 After successful authentication into the data center raised floor area, there are additional physical security controls that are required to access the customer's equipment using another lock and key, badge, PIN, or biometric reader.
-Each customer is allocated with their own space through the use of secured racks, cages, or suites.
+Each customer is allocated their own space through the use of secured racks, cages, or suites.
+There are no exterior facing windows in the walls of the areas where client production servers are located.